kognifai/Galore/SDK-documentation/casestudy.md

 Each of these assets have built in controllers and instrumentation that continuously produce data:

--   Measurements of physical parameters important to the operation of the asset and its sub components.
+-   Measurements of physical parameters are important to the operation of the asset and its sub components.
 For example, current power output, wind speed, wind direction, rotation speed etc.

--   State information amount the whole asset or one of its subsystem.
+-   State information amounts the whole asset or one of its subsystem.
     For example, Stopped, Starting, Operational, Shutting down

 -   Alarms/Events from the controllers when it detects errors in a subsystem

 In addition, we have external data sources we like to integrate into our system.
-That is:
+They are:

 -   Weather forecasts